What are Gold ETFs?

 - Hedge against inflation: Gold as an investment can acts as a hedge against currency fluctuations and inflation.

-- Secure: Gold ETFs are easy investment options compared to physical gold.
+- Secure: These are easy investment options compared to physical gold.
 There are no concerns about theft, storage, or additional costs for a locker or making charges.

 - Inexpensive: Gold ETFs do not have any entry or exit loads.
 They only have fund management and brokerage fees.

-- Portfolio Diversification: Gold ETFs are suitable for diversification.
+- Portfolio Diversification: These are suitable for diversification.
 During unstable market conditions, these investments will help in reducing risk.

-- Loan Collateral: Gold ETFs can be pledged as a security for loans with financial institutions.
+- Loan Collateral: It can be pledged as a security for loans with financial institutions.

 - Price Fluctuations: Gold prices are subject to market risks, which in turn have an impact on prices of Gold ETFs.
 SEBI regulates Gold ETFs, and hence regular audits take place with the fund houses buying and selling physical gold.